Jhonatanslopes/Jhonatanslopes/README.md

 Hi 👋

 My name is Jhonatans Lopes.
-I am studying data
+I am studying data science.

-- 👀 I’m interested in Python, Machine Learning, AWS,
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+I believe that with technology we can change the world!

+- 👀 currently, studying machine learning and AI applications.
+- Techs & Tools: Python, Java, SQL, Power Bi.
+- Learning: Airflow, Machine Learnig, A.I.
-- 📫 How to reach me ...
+- 📫 How to reach me: Email: jhonatans.ti@icloud.com | Linkedin: https://bit.ly/Jhonatans

 <!---
 Jhonatanslopes/Jhonatanslopes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.